-Additionally, M3 Naturals puts Hyaluronic Acid and Retinyl in the serum to reduce the signs of acne scarring and the conditions nasty looking blemishes.
-Finally, the aloe and algae extracts in the ingredient list calm and smooth your skin.
+Additionally, M3 Naturals puts Hyaluronic Acid and Retinyl in the serum to reduce the signs of acne scarring and the condition of nasty-looking blemishes.
+Finally, the aloe and algae extract in the ingredient list calm and smooth your skin.

 With all of these amazing, natural, and pure ingredients, it is no wonder that it is Amazon’s #1 Best Seller in Facial Polishes.